ucdavisdatalab/workshop_git_for_teams/04_pushing-a-repository.Rmd

 ![](./img/new_repository_options.png)

-Since we already have a repository made, we'll choose "Push an existing repository from the command line."
+Since we already have a repository made, we need to use the "Push an existing repository from the command line."
 Pushing our repository is as easy as sequentially entering into the command line the three commands GitHub provides.